 - Ability to Postpone Payments: Federal student loans come with a sixth month grace period after you leave school, during which time you are not required to make payments.
 You can also choose to place your loans in deferment or forbearance during periods of economic hardship.
 Private student loans typically do not offer such generous benefits.

-- Consolidation Options: You can consolidate all of your federal student loans into a single new federal loan if you wish to do so.
+- Consolidation Options: You can consolidate your federal student loans into a single new federal loan if you wish to do so.
 To consolidate private student loans, you will need to refinance your debt with a private lender.

 - Prepayment Penalties: Some private lenders may charge you a penalty for repaying your student loans early.
 Federal student loans will never charge such penalties.